Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Read from another channel: insert a hidden handler to that channel, and read-through.
             - ✓ Read from file.
                 - ⋯ Research [dataset distillation](https://arxiv.org/abs/2109.12534) for compression of the very-abundant experience: optimize the training of models on 'summary' data points and subsequent evaluation on data points after that.
 (Though, for mesa-optimizer-learning, could simply give learned experience first via the `summary(prev_summary, data) → summary` net for downsampling, then give target experience to the `do(summary) → next_data` net — or even do nothing and just have infinite-window-size attention with forgetting ([as suggested here](https://arxiv.org/abs/2102.11174)).
 Don't wait for gradient updates, learn at inference time.)
-                - ⋯ Research continuous model distillation (basically [Iterated Amplification](https://www.lesswrong.com/posts/vhfATmAoJcN8RqGg6/a-guide-to-iterated-amplification-and-debate)), because restarting sucks: [shallow-ing](https://arxiv.org/abs/2106.03186) to achieve infinite depth: making models not just out of dense layers `f(f(x))` but something like `f(g(x, non_trainable=true))`, where `g(x)` predicts the result (so it always tries to approximate "but what if we had 1 more layer"). `g` can be smaller than `f` and thus also distilled into a smaller net, which is distilled too, until there's only 1 layer for the whole network, or maybe ½ or less layers via matrix factorization: `x@A → x@a@b`.
-(Seems too simple to not have been tried.
-[This](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_676.pdf) also does not let teachers diverge too far from students, though without `+` and on weights rather than on outputs.
-No match was found.) (…Or just do [BYOL](https://arxiv.org/abs/2006.07733) with different online/target histories, possibly randomly dropping observations, or dropping them based on their hashes: `x@W < 0`.)
+                - ⋯ Research continuous model distillation (basically [Iterated Amplification](https://www.lesswrong.com/posts/vhfATmAoJcN8RqGg6/a-guide-to-iterated-amplification-and-debate)), because restarting sucks: [shallow-ing](https://arxiv.org/abs/2106.03186) to achieve infinite depth: making models not just out of dense layers `f(f(x))` but something like `f(g(x, non_trainable=true))`, where `g(x)` predicts the result (so it always tries to approximate "but what if we had 1 more layer"). `g` can be smaller than `f` and thus also distilled into a smaller net, which is distilled too, until there's only 1 layer for the whole network, or maybe ½ or less layers via matrix factorization: `x@A → x@a@b`; [this](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_676.pdf) also does not let teachers diverge too far from students, though without `+` and on weights rather than on outputs. …And maybe self-distill layer width to be "infinite", maybe via just `cumsum(output)` for simplicity (can it even be called self-distillation at this point, or even ensembling?), vaguely similar to [this](https://openreview.net/forum?id=B1l6qiR5F7). (…Or just do [BYOL](https://arxiv.org/abs/2006.07733) with different online/target histories, possibly randomly dropping observations, or dropping them based on their hashes: `x@W < 0`.)
             - ⋯ In extension, read from tabs.
             - ✓ Read from Internet, with WebRTC, ❌ RabbitMQ preferable.
                 - ❌ Each data packet references its meta-data (names and such) by ID; when meta-data changes, it's re-sent until the other side acknowledges it.
 (Just send everything and rely on compression.)